enkidevs/curriculum/comp-sci/data-structures-and-algorithms/algorithms-ii/reverse-polish-notation.md

 ---
 ## Quiz
-### what is the result of the following expression?
+### What is the result of the following expression?
 // Evaluate the following expression written
 // using the reverse polish notation (postfix notation) 2 3 * 4 - 5 / 6 + 0.4 -